Crofton formulas in pseudo-Riemannian space forms: Preliminaries

 \subsection{Notations}

 By

 we denote the volume of the $n$-dimensional unit ball.
-The space of smooth $k$-forms on a manifold is denoted by $\Omega^k(M)$.
-The space of smooth measures on $M$ is $\mathcal M^\infty(M)$.
+The space of smooth complex valued $k$-forms on a manifold is denoted by $\Omega^k(M)$.
+The space of smooth complex valued measures on $M$ is $\mathcal M^\infty(M)$.
 The space of generalized measures, also called distributions, is denoted by

 where here and in the following the subscript $c$ denotes compactly supported objects.
 Similarly, for $m=\dim M$, we denote the space of $k$-dimensional currents on $M$ by The elements of this space can also be thought of as generalized $(m-k)$-forms.